infumap/infumap/tools/gpu/text_embedding/README.md

 - On Linux NVIDIA hosts, the launcher now prepends the CUDA runtime libraries bundled in the venv to `LD_LIBRARY_PATH` before starting the service so ONNX Runtime can resolve `libcublas`, `libcudnn`, and related dependencies.
+- On Linux NVIDIA hosts, the launcher also installs `onnxruntime-gpu[cuda,cudnn]` so the CUDA 12 / cuDNN 9 runtime expected by current ONNX Runtime GPU wheels is present inside the venv.

 ## Example Requests